Soup is an essential dish to become confident with for a number of reasons:

 2 tablespoons olive oil

 A note about stock: I use Marigold’s vegetable bouillon if I’m in a rush, but always make my own chicken stock.
-You don’t want to go to the effort of making your own healthy soup, only to detract from it with the suspect ingredients found in many stock cubes.
+It’s delicious, healthy, and makes the most of every bit of the chicken.

 1. Slice or dice the onion and vegetables.
 If you plan to blend your soup none of your chopping needs to be precise, if not make sure all your veg is cut into small pieces.
 Crush the garlic (note: I don’t bother using salt as they recommend in that video).

 2. You’ll need a large saucepan with a lid: if your saucepan doesn’t have one, you can usually use a frying pan as a lid.
 Put the saucepan over a medium heat, warm the olive oil and then turn the heat right down and add the onion.
 Put the lid on and sweat the onion – this means to slowly cook them so they soften without browning.
 Keeping the lid on means condensation forms in the pan, helping to stop the onions burning and speed up the softening process.
 Sweat for about five minutes, give them a stir then put the lid back on for another few minutes until the onions are soft.
 Then take the lid off and add the garlic, stirring it every now and then for two or three minutes to stop the garlic catching on the heat.

 3. Tip in the chopped vegetables, lentils and dried herbs, turn up the heat a little and fry them for a couple of minutes, so everything’s well turned in the oil.

 4. Pour in the stock – enough to cover everything with about an inch to spare – and give it a good stir; season with plenty of black pepper.